This is the only lard pie crust recipe you’ll ever use again.

-One bite of this crust and I’m instantly transported back to my Mom’s kitchen around the holidays.
+One bite of this crust and I’m instantly transported back to my mom’s kitchen around the holidays.
 I hope it will inspire my daughter and your family the same way!

-Make sure you are buying lard from a trusted source, preferably an organic, local, sustainable farm that raises meats without antibiotics or hormones and lets the animals graze on plenty of pasture.
-If you are really ambitious you can try rendering your own lard from pork fat.
+Make sure you buy lard from a trusted source, preferably an organic, local, sustainable farm that raises meats without antibiotics or hormones and lets the animals graze on plenty of pasture.
+If you’re really ambitious you can try rendering your own lard from pork fat.
 It’s really not as hard as it seems.
-More on that later!

 I like to use my food processor for this recipe but a big bowl will also work.